ClickHouse/ClickHouse/website/blog/en/2022/clickhouse-v22.1-released.md

 If a column contains mostly zeros, we can encode it in sparse format and automatically optimize calculations!

-It is a special column encoding, similar to `LowCardinality`, but it's completely transparent and works automatic.
+It is a special column encoding, similar to `LowCardinality`, but it's completely transparent and works automatically.

 ```
 CREATE TABLE test.hits ...